kevinweber/wbounce/readme.txt

 == Changelog ==

 = 1.8 =
+* New option: Fire popup only on home page.
 * Fix: Enable meta box for posts with custom post type.

 = 1.7 =